Drag Race Thailand season 1: Reception

-The season 1 of Drag Race Thailand was met with a successful rating in Thai television.
+Season 1 of Drag Race Thailand was met with a successful rating in Thai television.
 It was later announced that the first season will premiere in the United States in May 2018.
-The first season also made stirs in the Asian LGBT community, the most prominent of which is a campaign to establish a RuPaul's Drag Race version as well in the Philippines and Taiwan, two of the most LGBT-accepting nations in all of Asia.
+The first season also made stirs in the Asian LGBTQ community, the most prominent of which is a campaign to establish a RuPaul's Drag Race version as well in the Philippines and Taiwan, two of the most LGBTQ-accepting nations in all of Asia.